Extra Attraction Generated by Spacetime Fluctuations: Implications for the Cosmological Constant Problem

+As discussed in the last subsection, the local scale factor $a(t, \mathbf{x})$ vibrates back and forth around $0$.
+The time scale of this vibration is characterized by

+The external small perturbation term $\Omega_{\mathrm{mat}}^2$ also vibrates (fluctuates).
+The time scale of this vibration is

-When a dynamical system consists of at least two vibrating components, the vibration of one of the components may influence the other, leading to the occurrence of parametric resonance \cite{Kurmann17}.
-In our initial work presented in the paper \cite{PhysRevD.95.103504}, the dynamical system described by \eqref{initial system} comprises two vibrating components, namely $a$ and $\Omega^2_{\mathrm{mat}}$.
-The component $a$ vibrates on the time scale $T_1\sim 1/\Omega_{\mathrm{mat}}\sim 1/(\sqrt{G}\Lambda_{\mathrm{mat}}^2)$, while $\Omega^2_{\mathrm{mat}}$ vibrates on the time scale $T_2\sim 1/\Lambda_{\mathrm{mat}}$.
-Our analysis in \cite{PhysRevD.95.103504} demonstrates that the vibration amplitude $A$ of the local scale factor, defined by \eqref{oscillation form}, undergoes parametric amplification.
-It exhibits exponential growth given by
+It is well known that when a dynamical system consists of two vibrating components, the vibration of one of the components may influence the other, leading to the occurrence of parametric resonance \cite{Kurmann17}.
+Similar to our previous papers \cite{PhysRevD.95.103504, PhysRevD.102.023537}, the vibration of the perturbation term $\Omega_{\mathrm{mat}}^2$ in this system would influence the vibration of the local scale factor $a(t, \mathbf{x})$, leading to the parametric amplification of the vibration amplitude $A$ (defined by \eqref{oscillation form}) of the local scale factor $a(t, \mathbf{x})$:

-Here the exponent $H$ depends on the relative magnitude between the time scales $T_1$ and $T_2$:
+Here the exponent $H$ characterizes the strength of the parametric amplification.
+By employing a similar analysis to that conducted in \cite{PhysRevD.95.103504, PhysRevD.98.063506, PhysRevD.102.023537, PhysRevLett.125.051301}, we obtain that the magnitude of $H$ depends on the relative magnitude between the time scales $T_1$ and $T_2$:

-where $\alpha_{\mathrm{mat}}, \beta_{\mathrm{mat}}>0$ are dimensionless constants whose exact value depend on the detailed property of the fluctuations in $\Omega^2_{\mathrm{mat}}$.
-After averaging the vibrations of the local scale factor over macroscopic scales, we obtained an exponentially expanding universe with the expansion rate given by \eqref{old result}.
-More precisely, inserting \eqref{amplitude growth} into \eqref{Hubble rate and amplitude} and using \eqref{observed Hubble rate} we have the observed large scale Hubble expansion rate